 There are plenty of tools to help your team communicate and collaborate remotely.
-While different teams have different needs, we recommend Slack and Zoom for communication, Toggl for time tracking, and Toggl Plan for big picture planning.
+While different teams have different needs, we recommend Slack and Zoom for communication, Toggl Track for time tracking, and Toggl Plan for big picture planning.

 Remote teams around the world use these tools to keep team members focused and communication lines open.